 Peanut butter blossoms are high on my list of all-time faves, yet I don’t make them very often.
-Then my #1 taster mentioned seeing the Pioneer Woman making them, but putting peanut butter cups in instead of kisses.
+Then someone mentioned seeing the Pioneer Woman making them, but putting peanut butter cups in instead of kisses.
 And making them in mini-muffin tins.
 But she made them out of cookie dough from a tube.
 Whattt?
 No, no, no!

 If you’re gonna be a pioneer, you’re gonna bake from scratch, dammit.
 And if you want to truly blaze a new trail, invite bourbon to the party.
 While we’re taking a classic recipe in a new direction, we may as well make it extra buzz-worthy.
 And speaking of new, wonderful things, did you know Reese’s makes dark miniature peanut butter cups now?!

 1¼ cups + 1 tablespoon all-purpose flour (the extra tablespoon is to compensate for the Maker’s Mark)